UPDATING YOUR WILL

 Often, we see parents that are elderly or seniors that got their wills, living trusts and their estate planning documents years ago.
 Unfortunately, often parents got their wills and living trust completed when their children were minor children.
 Now, their children are grown ups and adults and the basic facts have drastically changed.
 Furthermore, people’s wills have deceased relatives such as parents, siblings, and others that have passed away or no longer close to the family.
 In the alternative, many people’s trust and will documents were created years ago when the estate tax was a major motivation.
 Unfortunately, the estate planning environment has been altered and many complicated estate plans are no longer useful.

-Consequently, updating your will and or living trust is important.
-Sean Robertson and his team of estate planning attorneys and staff provide comprehensive estate planning advice for families and seniors.
+Consequently, updating your will and or living trust is important. his team of estate planning attorneys and staff provide comprehensive estate planning advice for families and seniors.
 We update your wills and trusts to your current circumstances.
 Often, we see concerns that your last estate planning attorney did not address.
 Avoiding family conflicts is a major goal of estate planning.

 TAX LAWS HAVE CHANGED